 The StoryTANK lies within a middle and long-term perspective, as the final work that will be created is destined as much for the future generations of film professional and storytellers, as for the future spectators of stories carried by movie images.

-The structure of the StoryTANK hinges on three axes:
+The structure of the StoryTANK hinges on two axes:

 - Well-aimed research workshops putting together experienced screenwriters and authors, together with researchers in adjacent domains chosen for their potential contributions in the areas of elaboration and/or perception of the story.
 The object here is to open new perspectives or understanding of the field.